-The following tests are performed to look at material behavior of the extracted product.
+The following tests are performed to look at material behaviour of the extracted product.

-- Penetration and Softening point ring & ball

-- Dynamic Shear Rheometer from -10 °C to +60 °C

-- Gel Permation Chromatography (GPC)
+- Penetration and Softening point ring & ball - Dynamic Shear Rheometer from -10 °C to +60 °C - Gel Permeation Chromatography (GPC)

-- Infrared analysis

-- SARA analysis (bitumen component analysis)
+- Infrared analysis - SARA analysis (bitumen component analysis)

 There is not much difference found in the properties of the extracted binders.
 SARA, GPC and Infrared do not show much difference.
 It is noted that this doesn't coincide with the assumption that dichloromethane ages bitumen.
 This holds even for warm dichloromethane compared to cold toluene.
 With respect to the chemical behaviour it is noted that when cold extraction is used with toluene, solvent can stay in the sample resulting in very soft behaviour.
-This study recommends to use hot dichloromethane for extractions.
+This study recommends using hot dichloromethane for extractions.

-The findings of this research in 1998 coincide with the opinion of W. Vonk in 3.5.6 and others that the "old" reservation for chlorinated hydrocarbons to harden binder during recovery is not valid.
+The findings of this research in 1998 coincide with the opinion of W. Vonk in 2.5.6 and others that the "old" reservation for chlorinated hydrocarbons to harden binder during recovery is not valid.

-K, Mollenhauer and Prof. Renken give information from a German research project by J. Gröninger et al. [15] that is going to be published soon, in which the extraction procedure is applied on several reclaimed asphalts originating from highly-aged porous asphalt courses.
+K. Mollenhauer and Prof. Renken give information from a German research project by J. Gröninger et al. [15] that is going to be published soon, in which the extraction procedure is applied on several reclaimed asphalts originating from aged porous asphalt courses.
 Some points are mentioned.

 The use of trichloroethylene has important disadvantages for health and safety.
-In Germany its use is only allowed in "closed automats", which are usually installed in fume hoods.
+In Germany its use is only allowed in "closed automatic devices", which are usually installed in fume hoods.

 The alternative solvent to use is toluene in manual cold and hot extraction.
-Though, the experience is that usually not all polymers can be extracted totally / the recovery according EN 12697-3 doesn't work properly.
-One reason for this could be that the temperature/pressure for recovery according to the European standard does not meet the requirements for this type of solvent.
-This experience was not analyzed in detail, but appears to be a general experience.
+Though, the experience is, that usually not all polymers can be extracted totally or the recovery according EN 12697-3 doesn't work properly.
+One reason for this could be that the distillation conditions (temperature/pressure for recovery) according to the table No. 1 of the European standard EN 12697-3 does not meet the requirements for this solvent (Toluene).
+This observation was not analysed in detail, but appears to be a general experience among German laboratories.

-Torbjørn Jørgensen, Statens Vegvesen (NRA), gives through a personal communication documented in paragraph 7.2.5 his experience as researcher in bituminous materials at the Norwegian Road Administration.
+Torbjørn Jørgensen, Statens Vegvesen (NRA), gives through a personal communication documented in paragraph 6.2.5 his experience as researcher in bituminous materials at the Norwegian Road Administration.
 The recommended procedure in Norway is

-- Extraction in an apparatus such as the "Infratest Asphalt Analyser", using dichloromethane as solvent (EN 12697-1) - Recovery from extract using an rotary evaporator (EN 12697-3).
+- Extraction in an apparatus such as the "Infratest Asphalt Analyser", using dichloromethane as solvent (EN 12697-1) - Recovery from extract using a rotary evaporator (EN 12697-3).

-The distillation conditions are fine-tuned by dissolving a 100 g sample of bitumen (or PMB) in dichloromethane, and after 1-2 hours do the recovery of binder from the extract.
+The distillation conditions are fine-tuned by dissolving a 100 g sample of bitumen (or PMB) in dichloromethane, and after 1-2 hours the recovery of binder from the extract is performed.
 Penetration (+ softening point, elastic recovery etc.) of the original PMB compared to the recovered PMB should be within the reproducibility limit of the test method.

-Although there is no Norwegian systematic investigation of the accuracy of the recovery test, they believe to get reasonable reliable results on recovered SBS-modified PMBs.
+Although there is no Norwegian systematic investigation of the accuracy of the recovery test, it is believed to give reasonable reliable results on recovered SBS-modified PMBs compared with the original binders.

-Torbjørn Jørgensen also comments on the issue from paragraph 3.4.7 concerning additional additives in connection to PMB.
+Torbjørn Jørgensen comments also on the issue from paragraph 2.4.8 concerning additional additives in connection to PMB.
 The last 5 years wax-addition to PMBs is used in several applications (e.g. mastic asphalt) in Norway.
 Wax may be difficult to extract, and the Norwegians are not sure if recovered PMB with wax is representative of the binder in the asphalt pavement.
 If the use of Warm Mix Asphalt (WMA) adding wax to the PMB increases, difficulties in binder control and judging binder aging in the asphalt pavement is foreseen.
-The interpretation can well be, that the recovered PMB represent the extractable binder only.
+The interpretation is that the recovered PMB may only represent the extractable binder.